Emotional Side of Menopause Weight Gain and How to Cope

 Final Thoughts: Redefining Midlife Strength

-Your value does not diminish with age.
+Your value does not diminish with age or weight gain.
 Your body deserves kindness.
-Your story is still being written—and this chapter can be powerful.
+Your story is still being written - and this chapter can be powerful.

 Comments